 However, some jobs require specialized tools and expertise.
 Anything involving electrical components or refrigerant should always be left to a licensed technician.
 During a professional tune-up, a technician will perform a deep dive into your system’s health, checking ducts for leaks, testing airflow, measuring refrigerant levels, and inspecting all electrical connections.
 Signing up for one of our Service Maintenance Programs is an easy way to ensure these critical checks are never missed.

-Keep a Simple Maintenance Log
+Track Your Work With a Simple Log

 A maintenance log might sound overly formal, but it’s really just a simple way to keep track of your heat pump’s history.
 You can use a small notebook or even a note on your phone.
 Each time you perform a task—or have a professional out for service—jot down the date, what was done, and any observations you made.
 For example, you might note when you changed the filter or if you heard an unusual noise before a service call.